lmc2179/lmc2179.github.io/drafts/pdp.md

 - The other predictor variables block all back-door paths between NOX and house price

 Include all the causal diagrams

+In this section I talked a lot about "assumptions" and "arguments".
+You might wonder why I did so - why can't I just tell you what analysis you need to run, so you can see if the assumptions are justified?

 THESE ARE ASSUMPTIONS AND WE CAN'T CHECK THEM https://stats.stackexchange.com/questions/59369/confounder-definition/298750#298750